 Pastor Eickstaedt was succeeded by Rev. Gotthilf Ziegler in 1904.
 He became Immanuel's longest-serving pastor, shepherding the church for 34 years.
 He was followed by Rev. William Brommer in 1938.
 Immanuel's first five resident pastors are pictured above.

 The congregation worshiped at the Front Street location until 1949, weathering both World Wars in the process.
 A fire in 1911 required major reconstruction to the building, during which a tower was added to the church.
 Meanwhile, the church and school held services and classes in a tent on the lawn.
 The great Hamilton flood of 1913 put much of the parsonage and teacher residence underwater.
-Pastor Ziegler and his family were trapped in the second floor of their home as the waters rose and animals, buildings, and people were swept away.
+Pastor Ziegler's family was trapped in the second floor of their home as the waters rose and animals, buildings, and people were swept away.

-During these years, the Immanuel School Children's Chorus earned critical acclaim under the direction of schoolmaster Leo Sippel.
+In the '20s and '30s, the Immanuel School Children's Chorus earned critical acclaim under the direction of schoolmaster Leo Sippel.
 The Chorus is pictured to the left.
 The choir traveled around the country and was well-known in the area.
 This was followed by temporary closure of Immanuel School due to dwindling attendance in 1943.
 Rev. Norman Schumm was installed as pastor in 1946, and would lead the congregation through their move to Main Street.